Skip to content

 • If the path points to a file, export that checkpoint.

-• If the path is a directory, the directory should have a checkpoints.yaml with a best key which specifies the best checkpoint in a checkpoints/ directory; the exported model is saved relative to the path.
+• If the path is a directory, the directory should have a checkpoints.yaml with a best key which specifies the best checkpoint in a checkpoints/ directory; the exported model and config are saved relative to the path.

 Parameters: